darkknight200211/Abelian-Sandpile-Model/README.md

 2) if at a grid point _s_ > 3 then that grid topples by losing 4 grains,
 3) a toppling grid point adds 4 grains to its immediate 4 neighbors (x+-1, y+-1).

 When all the grid points have _s_ < = 3, the system is said to be **relaxed**.
 If any grid point has _s_ > 3, it is called an Active site and the grid is said to be in a transient state.
 In the game, the system will start with some initial relaxed state.
 One grain of sand will be added randomly anywhere on the grid; then the system will be allowed to relax.
+After which again a grain of sand will be added randomly and the system will be allowed to relax.
+This cycle continues for a fixed number of iterations.